Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 If you’re caught inside IR35, you will be liable for full tax and National Insurance contributions as opposed to the salary and dividend structure if you’re outside.
 You will also need to calculate a deemed payment – this is your annual turnover minus your 5% allowance for the running costs of your company.

 The rules surrounding IR35 aren’t always easy to follow, that’s why it’s important to get the best advice possible.
-For more insight into your status, try our free IR35 Checker.
+For more information, take a look at our guide to working inside IR35.